 Side Effects of Radiofrequency Ablation Therapy

 Most medical procedures come with several complications and side effects.
 Your doctor will always ensure that the procedure’s benefits outweigh the risks.
-Here are a few side effects associated with RFA Therapy.
+Here are a few side effects of liver ablation therapy:

 Discomfort and pain